chipsalliance/caliptra-sw/rom/dev/doc/test-coverage/test-coverage.md

 Check if entries are correctly added in Firmware Handoff table | **test_fht_info**   | N/A Check if LMS Vendor PubKey Index in datavault is 0xFFFFFFFF when LMS verification is not enabled | **test_check_no_lms_info_in_datavault_on_lms_unavailable**   | N/A
 Check if boot statuses are correctly reported | **test_cold_reset_status_reporting** | N/A
+Stress test: Boot caliptra 1000 times with a different UDS identity each time, and confirm generated certs are valid.
+This should expose x509 serialization bugs. |**test_generate_csr_stress** | N/A

 <br><br>
 # **Firmware Downloader Tests**